 We understand that you still may have many questions about the viability of your personal injury case.
 Kaine Law is willing to answer all of them.

-When you call (404) 214-2001, you will begin a free case review with a member of our staff.
+When you fill out our online contact form, you will begin a free case review with a member of our staff.
 You can ask us about the details of your case, the cost of your damages, and how long you have to file your prospective lawsuit.